Deformations of some local Calabi-Yau manifolds: The good crepant case: Some classes of examples

 Next we describe the cokernel of $H^1(\hX; T_{\hX})$ in $H^1(E;T^0_E)$.
-As we have seen in the proof of Theorem~\ref{goodcrepdef}(vi), this cokernel is $H^2(\hX; T_{\hX}(-E))$, and it measures the failure of a first order locally trivial deformation of $E$ to be realized by a deformation of $\hX$ and the divisors $E_1, \dots, E_r$.
+As we have seen in the proof of Theorem~\ref{goodcrepdef}\eqref{goodcrepdef-6}, this cokernel is $H^2(\hX; T_{\hX}(-E))$, and it measures the failure of a first-order locally trivial deformation of $E$ to be realized by a deformation of $\hX$ and the divisors $E_1, \dots, E_r$.